maheini/FreeStyle-Libre-3-patch/Juggluco-solution/instructions/en/instructions.md

 - If not already set up then download xDrip+ app and install one of the latest nightly builds from [here](https://github.com/NightscoutFoundation/xDrip/releases).
 - In xDrip+ select "Libre2 (patched App)" as data source
+- disable battery optimization and allow background activity for xDrip+ app
 - If necessary, enter "BgReading:d,xdrip libre_receiver:v" under Less Common Settings->Extra Logging Settings->Extra tags for logging.
 This will log additional error messages for trouble shooting.
 - In xDrip+ go to Settings -> Interapp Compatibility -> Broadcast Data Locally and select ON.
 - In xDrip+ go to Settings -> Interapp Compatibility -> Accept Treatments and select OFF.